redstonee/ESP32-Elite_Demo/README.md

   and print messages to the Serial Monitor when buttons are pressed.

 - **Demo 2**: ADC
-  - Shows how to read analog values from the potentiometer, display them on the Serial Monitor and create a task to control the LED blinking rate based on the potentiometer position.
+  - Demonstrates how to read analog values from the potentiometer, display them on the Serial Monitor and create a task to control the LED blinking rate based on the potentiometer position.